IBT-FMI/COSplay/documentation/pyboard.rst

 Sequence Errors
 ===============

-Before deliverying a sequence, the board checks its consistency.
+Before delivering a sequence, the board checks its consistency.
 If the period is smaller than the pulse width or the values in the out_channel column are not integers between 1 and 6, a SequenceError is raised.

 In case the board misses a scheduled onset time or end time of a pulse,